 THE DLR ENVIRONMENT, ENERGY and HEALTH CHALLENGE

-Proposals should be based on existing or imminent Earth observation data and may be supplemented by any kind of ancillary geo-information, such as crowdsourced data or in-situ measurements of environmental monitoring for further information enrichment, validation, or updating.
+Proposals were to be based on existing or imminent Earth observation data and may be supplemented by any kind of ancillary geo-information, such as crowdsourced data or in-situ measurements of environmental monitoring for further information enrichment, validation, or updating.
 The product or service derived from the idea should support either professionals in environmental assessment or energy supply and management, or the general public and consumer-oriented markets.
-Local, regional, and of course, global applications and services will be considered.
+Local, regional, and of course, global applications and services have been considered.

 Entrants are encouraged to submit innovative ways to link remote-sensing-based products and services with user needs were encouraged.
-The ideas submitted should also describe a real implementation scenario that includes the general public and/or potential commercial benefits.
+The ideas submitted were also to describe a real implementation scenario that includes the general public and/or potential commercial benefits

 - The winner will be rewarded with a cash prize of EUR 5,000.

 - Benefit and innovativeness (for society, the environment/climate, natural resource preservation, or other areas; innovation level)

 - Copernicus relevance (significance of the use of satellite data for realisation, added value through Copernicus)